pnb/IS-452-Spring2019/syllabus.md

 ## Class Time, Office Hours, and Lab Time

 * Regular class times:
   * Live session attendance is a requirement for all enrolled students.
-Sessions will be recorded and available across all sections.
-  * 9:00am - 11:00am Wednesdays in Information Sciences room 24
+  * 9:00am - 11:00am Wednesdays in Information Sciences room 53
   * (Optional) Lab/office hours:  11:00am - 12:00pm in our classroom, directly following class.
 This hour will be used for traditional office hours and optional lab time.
 * Make an appointment to meet:
-  * Appointment booking information is in the class moodle.
+  * Feel free to send an email to the instructor or TA.

 ## Required textbooks